-Hailed by The New York Times as “Three strong voices, locked in sequence,” the Trio was originally founded in 2001, and was joined in 2014 by the distinguished cellist Peter Stumpf.
+Hailed by The New York Times as “Three strong voices, locked in sequence,” the Trio was founded in 2001 by pianist Yael Weiss and violinist Mark Kaplan, the distinguished cellist Peter Stumpf joined the group in 2014.
 The Trio has presented concerts throughout the US, Europe and the Middle East and will make its debut in Asia with a Korean tour in 2018.
 The ensemble has been engaged by distinguished series at The Kennedy Center, Wigmore Hall, Baltimore’s Shriver Hall, Princeton, UCLA, Indiana and Oxford Universities, Tel-Aviv Museum, and for the Chamber Music Societies of Edinburgh, Santander, Pasadena, Phoenix, Cincinnati, Salt Lake City, Tucson and Memphis, among others.

 The Weiss-Kaplan-Stumpf Trio is frequently engaged to appear as soloists in Beethoven’s Triple Concerto with orchestras such as the Prague Chamber Orchestra, Santa Fe Symphony Orchestra, Bloomington Camerata, New Bedford Symphony and Sioux City Symphony.
 A performance of the Triple Concerto at the Prague Festival was praised for its “rare timbral refinement, nobility and virtuosic brilliance…among the brightest moments of this year’s Festival” (Lidove noviny, Prague).
 Other international festival performances have included appearances at the Jeju Island Music Festival in Korea and the Festival of the Sound in Canada.